 The table above shows that the plans indicate an overall density of 11.9 units to the acre.
 However, the PUD Density Standards (and R-3 Density Standard) specifically exclude public road rights-of-way from the land area portion of the calculation.
 Therefore, excluding the road rights-of-way results in an overall density of 15 units to the acre across the entire site.

 In our opinion, the density is slightly higher than intended.
 We would suggest the following be considered:

 - 1. Eliminate the 13 single-family home sites along River Street to increase the park area, improve the ability to daylight the Rouge River, and provide more space for the farmer's market. - 2.
 Eliminate some of the townhomes on either side of the pocket park at the terminus of Hutton St. to increase the width of this public area. - 3.
 Eliminate some of the townhomes along S. Center St. (east side) to increase the distance between buildings facing north/south and those facing east/west (i.e. reduce buildings 41 and 42 by one unit each; reduce buildings 9 and 15 by one unit each). - 4.
 Change the townhomes on the west side of S. Center St. from five townhomes to two single-family homes to create a more consistent development pattern in this area.
 (Note: The South Center Street Sub Area Plan states that redevelopment must be sensitive to surrounding residential areas west of Center St.) - 5.
-Reduce the number of townhomes on the farmer's market property (at S. Center/ 7 Mile intersection) to provide usable greenspace. - Heights are listed at up to three-stories on the north side of Beal Street, and 2.5 stories south of Beal St. South of Beal, the proposed single-family homes are shown at 2 2.5 stories, and the townhomes are shown at 3-3.5 stories.
-The townhome designs can include up to five bedrooms in the taller structures, possibly meaning more vehicles.
+Reduce the number of townhomes on the farmer's market property (at S. Center/ 7 Mile intersection) to provide usable greenspace. - Heights are listed at up to three-stories on the north side of Beal Street, and 2.5 stories south of Beal St. South of Beal, the proposed single-family homes are shown at 2 2.5 stories, and the townhomes are shown at 3 stories.
+The townhome designs will be limited to three- and four-bedroom styles, which could add to parking needs.
 Limiting height could also help to reduce the number of vehicles using each townhome.
 The Planning Commission will need to determine if the three-story townhomes are a desired deviation. - The proposed grid road layout is consistent with the Master Plan. - We consider the pocket park terminus of Hutton Street a positive aspect of the plan, and addressing the "central square" idea in the Master Plan.
-Widening the pocket park would improve it. - Single-family home designs are more "suburban" in that they all have front-facing attached garages rather than a detached garage, which is more indicative of Northville's traditional pattern. - The Racetrack Sub Area Plan also calls for a walking/biking connections from Hines Drive to the downtown.
+Widening the pocket park would improve it. - Single-family home designs are more "suburban" in that they all have front-facing attached garages rather than a detached garage, which is more indicative of Northville's traditional pattern.
+The applicant's response states that attached garages are proposed due to popularity of design and marketability of this product. - The Racetrack Sub Area Plan also calls for a walking/biking connections from Hines Drive to the downtown.
 This is consistent with the City's 2014 Non- Motorized Plan, which shows a pedestrian crossing at 7 Mile/River Street, as well as a sidewalk along the north side of 7 Mile Road.
-The proposal provides a walking path through the linear park that ends at River St./7 Mile Road, but doesn't provide a crossing or propose any pedestrian improvements along 7 Mile Road. - C. S. Center Street Area: - The Master Plan calls for 10-15 residential dwelling units on the west side of S. Center Street.
-We consider townhomes appropriate here.
-The proposal also locates the townhomes facing S. Center Street, and within the desired 10-20 foot setback.
+The proposal provides a walking path through the linear park that ends at River St./7 Mile Road, but doesn't provide a crossing or propose any pedestrian improvements along 7 Mile Road.